SimCab-CHU/ifCNV/README.md

 Changing the -ct parameter of ifCNV can be useful but a careful consideration must be taken on the score threshold (-sT).
 For example, if the user sets the -ct parameter to a small value (\~ \]0,0.01\]), less targets will be considered as outliers and so the localisation scores will be lower.
-Therefore the user will have to lower the socre threshold (-sT):
+Therefore the user will have to lower the score threshold (-sT):

 ```sh